 If we think there should be more of a particular ingredient, we make it happen...pretty much the way people did before the advent of cooking as Performance Art.
 Perhaps you cook that way yourself.
 For some of us, though, such an approach takes some guts, as we may be wedded to the idea that to cook, we've gotta have/follow recipes!

-Recipes can be a great help when you need something to be "just right" for a particular event.
-And they also can provide some wonderful ideas: I wouldn't dream of trashing some of my own books nor of banning online recipe sources.
+Sure, recipes can be a great help when you need something to be "just right" for a particular event.
+And they also can provide some wonderful ideas.
 BUT—marvelous dishes emerge from Flex Mode, as well.

 For the FM approach to work, you'll need to do a certain amount of planning and advance preparation.
 That way, you'll have certain foods ready to eat and/or add to a dish you're preparing.
 For example, when cooking grains and legumes, foresighted vegetarians/vegans often make extra to freeze for quick access later.
 When you're trying to figure out what's for dinner, those frozen black beans, brown rice, quinoa, or barley could provide the basis of something delicious.
 Canned or "quick" versions of these can be useful, as well.

 An inconvenient truth with regard to nutrition: if something nutritious isn’t pretty much ready to go,

 many people will reach for the nuts and chips.
 Maybe you do, as well.
 You’re hungry, you may be tired, and you want something to eat…now.

 At this famished moment, are you really going to start cleaning a bunch of veggies to dip into hummus, salsa, or pâté?
 Or will you probably just grab the (fatty) snacks?
 No contest, right?
 So, two rules to consider adopting as your own...